 The Relationship and Sexual Violence Prevention Center offers 24/7 response to students who have been victimized, or are in a threatening situation and desire support with medical care, police response, or emergency housing.
 Additionally, during business hours, the Office is a confidential space for free counselng services and to discuss survivor rights, options for reporting, resources that are available both on campus and in the community, and appropriate accommodations.
-The Office also provides education and training on sexual harassment, sexual violence, domestic/dating/relationship violence, and stalking, and provides opportunities for student involvement through Green Dot, SARAH, LIVE, CARE, and the Men's Project.
+The Office also provides education and training on sexual harassment, sexual violence, domestic/dating/relationship violence, and stalking, and provides opportunities for student involvement through Green Dot, SARAH, LIVE, and Title IX.